timcardenuto/cuGeo/README.md

 Try it out
 	sudo docker run -ti --rm  --device=/dev/nvidiactl --device=/dev/nvidia-uvm --device=/dev/nvidia0 --volume=nvidia_driver_367.27:/usr/local/nvidia:ro tc/cuda:7.5-devel-centos7

-Using a different terminal get the container ID
+Using a second terminal get the running container ID
 	sudo docker ps

-Copy in an exectuable and try it
+Copy in an exectuable from the second terminal and try to run it from the first
 	sudo docker cp <executable> <containerID>:/

 If that works, try to update the GitLab runner